 Musée d’Art et de Culture Soufis MTO (MACS MTO)

-AFSACK™ is a major supporter of the Musée d’Art et de Culture Soufis MTO (MACS MTO).
+AFSACK® is a major supporter of the Musée d’Art et de Culture Soufis MTO™ (MACS MTO™).
 Housed in a 19th-century mansion in Chatou, just outside of Paris, MACS MTO is the first museum dedicated entirely to exploring the art and cultural practices of Sufism.
-Its mission is to develop an understanding of the rich contribution of Sufism throughout history by highlighting its fundamental values of education and learning; mutual understanding; acceptance; respect; equality; and unity.

-The museum’s permanent collection contains objects ranging from the Achaemenid period (559–334/327 BC) to the present day, including sculptural works; ceramic tileworks and mirrorworks; manuscripts and lithographs; calligraphy; tapestries; traditional Iranian clothing and textiles; and a vast collection of stamps, coins, and other artifacts.
+The museum draws on the seven-step journey of Sufism, which refers to the development of the soul, to showcase works symbolic of the principles and teachings of Sufism.
+Ranging from the Achaemenid period (559–334/327 BC) to the present day, the collection includes sculptural works; ceramic tilework and mirror works; manuscripts and lithographs; calligraphy; tapestries; traditional Iranian clothing and textiles; and a vast collection of stamps, coins, and other artifacts.
 MACS MTO is also equipped with a variety of advanced technologies and facilities—including virtual reality and holographic technologies—to immerse visitors in the museum's comprehensive collection and special exhibitions.
-In addition to the symbolic and educational works on display in its galleries, the museum also provides an inspirational and tranquil space for its visitors in the museum’s Garden and Library.
+In addition to the symbolic and educational works on display in its galleries, the museum also provides an inspirational and tranquil space for its visitors in the Museum’s garden and library.

-Masterful highlights from the collection include the Kasseh (left) and Kashkul (right), both monolithic granite sculptures designed by Hazrat Shah Maghsoud Sadegh Angha, the 41st Master of the MTO School of Islamic Sufism, featuring engravings on both the inner and outer facades.
+Masterful highlights from the collection include the Sangab (right) and Kashkul (left), both monolithic granite sculptures designed by Hazrat Shah Maghsoud Sadegh Angha, the 41st Master of the MTO School of Islamic Sufism, featuring engravings on both the inner and outer facades.

 Carved from a single piece of granite stone weighing two tons, the Kashkul sculpture was designed by Hazrat Shah Maghsoud Sadegh Angha according to precise calculations based on the science of letters and numbers (Jafr) and later sculpted under the supervision of Hazrat Salaheddin Ali Nader Angha by master sculptor Abbas Sangtarash.